yarochewsky/LibGenius/README.md

 It's a proof of concept redesign of the old, and hefty interface, for a smoother, and faster UI.
 Enjoy.

-Project is also hosted under: students.washington.edu/yaro2015/libgenius (as of Junde 8, 17)
+Project is also hosted under: students.washington.edu/yaro2015/libgenius (as of June 8, 17)